localhost-international/cartographer/README.md

 If you encounter any trouble with the above, replace step 2. with:

-* `cd ios/ && pod deintegrate && pod install && cd ..`
+* `cd ios/ && pod de-integrate && pod install && cd ..`

 ### Android